LukeDS-it/tizen-web-base/README.md

 The basic config.xml has been taken directly from the tizen-cli.

+**Important!** It seems that the TAU that comes with the example apps of Tizen Studio was broken, several images were missing.
+I managed to recover an old version of it and created some other images myself.
+I will try to update the TAU framework when a new version comes out, hoping that the Tizen team realizes that advanced js tools exist.

 ## Requirements
 To use this scaffold you need to have installed npm or yarn.
 You'll also need to have the tizen studio installed in order to